nenbutsu/kiss/README.txt

 The license of this software is GPL.
 See gpl.txt in the zip file.

-Download the latest version of kiss.zip at https://github.com/nenbutsu/kiss .
+Download the latest version of KISS at https://github.com/nenbutsu/kiss .

 Any comments are welcome.
 I read English and Japanese.